andju/andju-know/docs/sport/cycling/pl-south-lower-silesia.md

 	- [Cathedral of St. Stanislaus and St. Wenceslaus](https://en.wikipedia.org/wiki/%C5%9Awidnica_Cathedral)

 ### Food and accommodation
 The *Kavosh*[^9] in Ząbkowice Śląskie provides your caffeine fix. *Restauracja WARS*[^10] in Pieszyce is strongly recommended: Excellent polish classics for an even better price.
 The menu is written on a chalkboard and the staff doesn't speak English: So launch your favorite translation app and enjoy!
-There are plenty of Restaurants in Świdnica. *Restauracja Wieża*[^11] in  offers very good pizzas.
+There are plenty of Restaurants in Świdnica. *Restauracja Wieża*[^11] offers very good pizzas.

 You can also stay in one of the spacious rooms of the former water tower in which *Restauracja Wieża*[^11] is located.
 Bicycle storage: Behind the locked entry door (after the restaurant was closed).